After tragedies, parents struggle with what to tell their children

 “The first kind of thought and feeling is, ‘Am I safe?
 Are people close to me safe?
 Will something happen?
 Will people I depend on protect me?’ ” said Saxe, who is also director of the NYU Child Study Center.

 “You want to be assuring to your child, you want to communicate that you’re … doing everything you can do to keep them safe,” Saxe said.
 “You also want to not give false assurances, too.
 And this is also depending on the age of the child.
 You have to be real about it as well.”

-"It is frightening, but as the people of Paris who took to the streets expressed, we will not be afraid," Gold said.
-"When our children can sense that courage in us, they too will not be afraid.
-When we can manage our own anxieties, we are in a better position to listen to the responses of our children, which may differ according to their unique individual qualities."
+She points to how people have taken to the streets after recent attacks expressing that they will not be afraid.
+“When our children can sense that courage in us, they too will not be afraid.
+When we can manage our own anxieties, we are in a better position to listen to the responses of our children, which may differ according to their unique individual qualities.”